decode-dev/de-codedev/Android/Know Where/README.md

 Since it is somewhat difficult we even have added the "Tutorial" so that they can accustom themselves with the Satellite Pictures.

+# If you are developer then you can even make some code changes if it is required.
+And also can send the pull requests to the repository.